ekb53/ekb53/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on an <Link href=https://github.com/ekb53/s-corpion">AI Tax Tool</Link> using open-source datasets & public APIs built on an LLM RAG Architecture.
+- 🔭 I’m currently working on an AI Tax Tool using open-source datasets & public APIs built on an LLM RAG Architecture.
+Check it out here: https://github.com/ekb53/s-corpion
 - 🌱 I’m currently learning Powershell, Linux, Python, and Docker.
 I can't stop learning!
 - 👯 I’m looking to collaborate on cool AI projects.
 - 🤔 I’m looking for help with landing an awesome job in tech.